labeattie/lucasbeattiedotcom/_posts/2023-04-04-why-i-made-this-website.md

 I encountered a similar idea while watching Ali Abdaal's YouTube video [How Writing Online Made me a Millionaire](https://www.youtube.com/watch?v=vyVpRiqOvt4).
 Although I definitely don't expect this website to make me a millionaire, this video was a turning point for me in deciding this website was something I wanted to put out in the world.
 He goes over several ideas that resonate with me, including clarifying your thinking, having a greater network effect, and showing your work, but my favorite one is probably the point about publishing content acting as a "serendipity vehicle."

 This idea came from [David Perell](https://perell.com/essay/serendipity/), and, similar to the luck surface area concept, it emphasizes finding opportunities you can't anticipate.
-When you put out content that lets others know what you're interested in, you connect with people with similar interests and they have ideas and knowledge around those things that are different from yours.
+When you put out content that lets others know what you're passionate about, you connect with people with similar interests and they have ideas and knowledge around those things that are different from yours.

 For an example, I know my super detailed, math-heavy posts on drilled shaft capacities aren't going to attract a lot of readers.
-Of course it's nice as an extended resume piece, but more than that, if anyone IS interested in these articles, and then contacts me about them, I know they're interested in that same niche topic.
-They are likely an excellent person for me to know.
+Of course it's nice as an extended resume piece, but more than that, if anyone IS interested in these articles, and then contacts me about them, I know they're likely an excellent person for me to know.

-These articles have already led to some interesting connections, and have done so far more quickly than I would've expected.
-I've met a couple of other civil engineers interested in Excel VBA, connected with old friends and acquaintances whose careers have turned in directions very interesting to me, and have even connected with a few personal finance creators with interests similar to mine.
+These articles have already led to some fun connections, and have done so far more quickly than I would've expected.
+I've met a couple of other civil engineers doing projects in Excel VBA, connected with old friends and acquaintances whose careers have turned in directions relevant to me, and have even connected with a few personal finance creators with interests similar to mine.
 These little serendipitous incidents constantly remind me this website was a great idea and is already paying off.

 ## A Place to Put Cool Stuff
 ![dog](/assets/cool dog.jpg){: width="450" }

-Finally, it's just nice to have a place to put things up online that I think are interesting.
+Finally, it's just nice to have a place to put things up online that I think are neat.
 In the future, I hope to have more Excel Sheets up, and even some other software projects.
 It's so much fun to have these things I'm proud of available in a format that friends, or anyone else, can look at immediately from their phones.

 ## Other Inspirations
 Here are links to a few other articles that had a hand in encouraging me to make this website.